Welcome to your new home!

 London Heating Solutions (Plumbing & Heating) : 020 7607 7171 / 07949 984 299

 Should Stoneview or London Heating Solutions be unavailable to attend then please contact a local plumber.
-The contractor will decide if you have a legitimate emergency and their decision will be final.
+The contractor who visits your rental property in North West London will decide if you have a legitimate emergency and their decision will be final.
 If their decision is that your call is not an emergency then your details will be recorded and sent to your Property Manager at London Residential and you will be contacted the next working day for an appointment to be arranged.

-It should be noted that the contractor is only required to make safe the issue and therefore only the call-out charge would be applicable.
-Should any additional works be required then this must be authorised by London Residential or the landlord and under no circumstances are you permitted to authorise any works yourself.
+It should be noted that the contractor is only required to make your property safe and therefore only the call-out charge would be applicable.
+Should any additional works be required then this must be authorised by London Residential or the landlord.
+Under no circumstances are you permitted to authorise any works yourself.

 Please note that prior to an electrician attending, you will need to have checked the fuse box to ensure that the switches have not simply tripped.
 If you have an electricity power cut or local cable emergency, you will also need to contact your local electricity network operator to ensure they have not turned it off in the street/building.

-In the event that you have lost or forgotten your keys then please contact one of the following locksmiths.
-However, this will be at your own cost so please ensure you obtain a quotation beforehand if you are unsure.
+In the event that you have lost or forgotten your keys, please contact one of the following locksmiths.
+However, this will be at your own cost so please ensure you obtain a quotation beforehand.

 KEYS4U Locksmith Services : 020 3384 5891 / 020 3468 0413